 History of the Child and Youth Care Association

-The Child and Youth Care Association of Alberta (CYCAA) has a rich and colorful history, characterized by progressive movement towards certification and the professionalization of Child and Youth Care.
+The Child and Youth Care Association of Alberta (CYCAA) has a rich and colourful history, characterized by a progressive movement towards certification and the professionalization of Child and Youth Care.
 Past members and advocates of the CYCAA are today considered the mentors and grandfathers of the field.
 The story of their ground-breaking work for the development of the CYCAA provides a picture of dedication and continuing commitment to the child and youth care counsellor profession.